Twenty questions: United States

 In the 1940s, the game became a popular radio panel quiz show, Twenty Questions, first broadcast at 8 pm, Saturday, February 2, 1946, on the Mutual Broadcasting System from New York's Longacre Theatre on West 48th Street.
 Radio listeners sent in subjects for the panelists to guess in twenty questions; Winston Churchill's cigar was the subject most frequently submitted.
 On the early shows, listeners who stumped the panel won a lifetime subscription to Pageant.
 From 1946 to 1951, the program was sponsored by Ronson lighters.
 In 1952–1953, Wildroot Cream-Oil was the sponsor.

 As a television series, Twenty Questions debuted as a local show in New York on WOR-TV Channel 9 on November 2, 1949.
 Beginning on November 26, the series went nationwide on NBC until December 24, after which it remained dormant until March 17, 1950, when it was picked up by ABC until June 29, 1951.
+Some of the early TV episodes were simulcast on WOR-TV, WNBT-TV and Mutual radio.

 Its longest and best-known run, however, is the one on the DuMont Television Network from July 6, 1951, to May 30, 1954.
 During this time, original host Bill Slater was replaced by Jay Jackson.
 After this run ended, ABC picked up the series once again from July 6, 1954, to May 3, 1955.
 The last radio show had been broadcast on March 27, 1954.